Does debt consolidation hurt your credit?

 That being said, even if you do have high credit utilization, paying off your owed amounts also improves your credit score, bringing it back to normal.
 This makes it a normal part of the process and doesn’t have any lasting effects on your credit in the grand scheme of things.

-When should you consolidate your debt?
+When should you consolidate your loans?

-However, debt consolidation won’t help you if you don’t have the ability to handle your repayment amounts.
+However, loan consolidation won’t help you if you don’t have the ability to handle your repayment amounts.
 A solid source of income and careful money management is still necessary for you to properly pay off loans.